jasonfrowe/2600MultiCart/README.md

 3. Make sure you have the C/C++ PICO SDK setup and the `PICO_SDK_PATH` environment variable points to your install location
 4. `cd build`
 5. `cmake .. -DPICO_BOARD=pico`
-6. `make picorom` (note that just running make will attempt to also create the unstable WIFI rom)
+6. `make pico_rom` (note that just running make will attempt to also create the unstable WIFI rom)

 If everything worked you should have a file called `pico_rom.uf2` in the build folder.